 Guitar practice.

-Playing the tone you want to bend to is a good practice exercise
+Playing the tone you want to bend to is a good practice exercise.

-.
-Then bend the note to the same pitch.
+Then, bend the note to the same pitch.
 Practice playing the notes on a scale and then bending up to it.
-Refer to the video,and if the pentatonic scale is your main go-to for leads, start by bending each note of the scale-up to the next.
+Refer to the video, and if the pentatonic scale is your main go-to for leads, start by bending each note of the scale-up to the next.

 Use multiple fingers

-When bending, use more the one finger.
+When bending, use more than one finger.
 The best practice is to put your index, middle, and ring fingers together to support the ring finger with a wrist movement for any bend.
 The motion is a smooth rotary one.
 How fast or slow determines how you sound and your vibrato.
 Pay close attention to that!

 Bending down